-2019 FCS First Round Playoff Matchup: Central Connecticut State at Albany, How To Watch and Fearless Predictions
+FCS First Round Playoff Matchup: Central Connecticut State (NEC) at Albany (Colonial)

 Central Connecticut is one crazy play away from not only an FBS upset, but an unbeaten regular season.
 The Blue Devils held a late lead 29-28 lead when they were forced to punt with less than 20 seconds left.
 Unfortunately, Eastern Michigan blocked the punt and took it in for the winning touchdown.
 If that play goes off as usual without the block, we may be talking about a seeded, unbeaten Blue Devils team.
 As it stands, the Blue Devils won the NEC handily beating all other conference teams.
 They get a step up in competition in the first round of the playoffs with a matchup against a surprising, but very solid Albany team.
 The Blue Devils boast one of the strongest run defenses in the nation, allowing under 70 yards per game on the ground.
 Against the pass, CCSU has picked off 20 passes and recovered 9 fumbles.
 On offense, the Blue Devils are very balanced pass to run, averaging a total of 415 yards a game.